Baalakay/development-multi-workspace-devcontainer-config/README.md

 - **Consistent Environments**: All projects use the same Docker, Compose, and feature setup.
 - **Easy Updates**: Update your devcontainer setup in one place for all projects.
 - **Per-Project Isolation**: Each project gets its own `.env` and Docker named volumes for dependencies and caches (`.venv`, `frontend/node_modules`, `.mypy_cache`, `.pytest_cache`, `dist/`).
+- These five folders all get stored on the container instead of your local machine (which is ideal), and will be re-created if they don't already exist.
+The `node_modules` directory is added to any existing frontend folder if it doesn't already exist there (to generate your frontend dependencies with `npm install`).
+It will not overwrite or delete any existing files in your existing frontend or any other source code elsewhere.
+These folders can safely be removed and recreated if you want to have the backend dependencies reinstalled (by way of uv creating them in the `.env` from the pyproject.toml), or the frontend dependencies being regenerated (by way of `npm install` generating them in the frontend/node_modules folder).

 ---

 ## How to Use This Global Devcontainer

-1. **Clone this repository somewhere accessible on your machine:** cd to the path where you want the shared .devcontainer folder and configs stored (e.g. "development-devcontainer" is used below but choose your own name)
+1. **Clone this repository somewhere accessible on your machine:**
+> cd to the path where you want the shared .devcontainer folder and configs stored (e.g. "development-devcontainer" is used below but choose your own name)
    ```sh
    cd /Users/Blake/Documents/projects/development-devcontainer
    git clone https://github.com/Baalakay/development-devcontainer-shared-config-template .